 Practice tip: Plant your index on the 6th-string A. Whenever someone calls a minor key, that’s your starting point — find the root with your index, and you’re in business.
 Want to hear the same shape in major?
 Same notes, but treat the blue dots (C) as home.
 The fingers don’t move; the intention does.

 Now we shift up the neck.
-The minor root A appears on the 5th string at fret 12 — reached by your ring or pinky when your hand sits at fret 10.
+The minor root A appears on the 5th string at fret 12 — reached by your ring or pinky when your hand sits around frets 9-10.
 The major root C lives on the 4th string at fret 10, right under your index.
-Hand window: frets 10-14.
+Watch the 3rd string: the E sits back at fret 9, giving this box a wider stretch than the others.
+Hand window: frets 9-13.

 Practice tip: This is the shape where your ring or pinky carries weight.
 Train your ring finger to grab the A on the 5th string at fret 12 cleanly — that’s the resolving note for a huge amount of A-minor blues vocabulary, and it sits right where your hand naturally wants to be.